-Case Interview Video Examples: Scored Breakdowns and What to Watch For
+Case Interview Video Examples: Scored Mock Videos (2026)

-Case interview video examples are recorded mock interviews used to calibrate pacing, communication density, and synthesis quality before live recruiting rounds.
-The most widely used sources — CaseCoach (over 1 million YouTube views), IGotAnOffer (47+ examples), and Crafting Cases — demonstrate that watching 5-8 scored video examples is the standard preparation minimum before first-round interviews at McKinsey, BCG, and Bain.
+Case interview video examples are recorded mock case interview videos used to calibrate pacing, communication density, and synthesis quality before live recruiting rounds.
+Helpful sources include CaseCoach (over 1 million YouTube views), IGotAnOffer (47+ examples), and Crafting Cases.
+Watching 5-8 scored examples is a useful calibration step before first-round interviews at McKinsey, BCG, and Bain, but it should lead into live practice.

 Written transcripts clean up every hesitation, verify the math, and delete the filler.
 Video exposes what transcripts hide: pacing under pressure, communication density, and whether a candidate updates their hypothesis when new data contradicts their structure.